Helping leaders to accelerate & sustain performance

 Our industry-leading analytics illuminates ways of working and ways of interacting on a team by team basis, revealing the opportunities for optimization and quantifying the potential impact.

 Optimizing Ways of Working can deliver efficiencies of 5% to 15%.
 Moreover, it has the potential to significantly boost speed, agility, collaboration and innovation.
-Importantly, executives benefit too, with reduced frustration, increased motivation and improved well-being.
+Importantly, leaders benefit too, with reduced frustration, increased motivation and improved well-being.
 It can also boost speed and aglity, as well as collaboration and innovation.

-Few executives working in large organizations would say they are operating at 100%, 90% or even 80% productivity or effectiveness.
+Few leaders working in large organizations would say they are operating at 100%, 90% or even 80% productivity or effectiveness.
 Indeed, the average is 67%.
 So, why isn’t it higher?
 Well, it is not a matter of engagement, commitment or ability.

-Many of the factors that drain executive productivity concern the daily realities of working in a large organization, including the time spent on internal meetings, emails and IMs, navigating internal processes and procedures, juggling competing projects and priorities, managing internal stakeholders, and so on.
+Many of the factors that drain leader productivity concern the daily realities of working in a large organization, including the time spent on internal meetings, emails and IMs, navigating internal processes and procedures, juggling competing projects and priorities, managing internal stakeholders, and so on.

 Instead of getting caught up in the issues of engagement and remote working, organizations need to empower their leaders and teams to address the practical realities of working in a large organization.
 They need to enable teams to optimize the ‘Way We Work’.